Norton Hill School: Comprehensive

 Norton Hill became a comprehensive school in September 1971.
 Secondary Modern schools at Paulton and Timsbury were also closed and their catchment areas and historical documentation transferred to Norton Hill.

 In 1999, it gained specialist school status as a Technology College.
 In 2007, the specialism was changed to Maths and Computing College.
 In 2006, Norton Hill was awarded a second specialism as a Language College.

 The school has received both the Sportsmark Award by Sport England and Artsmark Silver Award.

 Academic performance

-The school was described by Ofsted in 2007 as outstanding in every respect.
+In 2023, Ofsted described the school as 'good'.

 Its GCSE results place it seventh overall and fourth in the state schools in Bath and North East Somerset.
 At A-Level it is 12th in the area for points per pupil score, just below the average.
-In 2013 OFSTED awarded Norton Hill 'good'.